Convergence of Noise-Free Sampling Algorithms with Regularized Wasserstein Proximals: Introduction

-The application of probability flow ODEs into sampling problems presents several significant challenges.
-Firstly, the computation or approximation of the score function can be both computationally intensive and inaccurate from finite samples.
-Secondly, the time discretization of the probability flow ODE is crucial.
-The time-implicit Jordan–Kinderlehrer–Otto (JKO) scheme addresses this by iteratively solving the proximal operator of the KL divergence in Wasserstein space.
-However, the JKO scheme is computationally demanding due to the absence of a closed-form update for the Wasserstein proximal operator, which typically requires an additional minimization procedure.
-To mitigate these issues, a regularization term can be introduced to the Wasserstein proximal operator, as demonstrated in \cite{kernel_proximal}, leading to a system that admits a closed-form solution via the Hopf-Cole transformation.
-This solution, known as the kernel formula, enables a semi-implicit time discretization of the evolution of the score function, forming the basis of the Backward Regularized Wasserstein Proximal (BRWP) scheme.
-The BRWP scheme, initially introduced in \cite{BRWP_2023} using empirical distribution to approximate density function, was later enhanced in \cite{TT_BRWP} using tensor train approximation for high-dimensional distributions.
-Analysis in \cite{TT_BRWP, BRWP_2023} demonstrates that, for Gaussian target distributions, the BRWP scheme achieves faster convergence and exhibits less sensitivity to dimensionality in terms of mixing time, suggesting its potential applicability to a broader class of non-Gaussian distributions.
+To mitigate these difficulties, a regularization term can be added to the Wasserstein proximal operator, as demonstrated in \citep{kernel_proximal}, yielding a system that admits a closed-form solution via the Hopf–Cole transformation.
+This solution, known as the kernel formula, allows a semi-implicit time discretization of the evolution of the score function and forms the basis of the Backward Regularized Wasserstein Proximal (BRWP) scheme.
+The BRWP scheme, initially introduced in \citep{BRWP_2023} using empirical particle approximations for the density, was later enhanced in \citep{TT_BRWP} through tensor-train representations to accommodate high-dimensional settings.
+Analysis in \citep{TT_BRWP, BRWP_2023} demonstrates that, for Gaussian target distributions, the BRWP scheme achieves faster convergence and exhibits reduced sensitivity to dimensionality in terms of mixing time.
+These results suggest its potential applicability to a broader class of non-Gaussian distributions, motivating the more general convergence analysis.

 In this work, we explore the convergence properties of the BRWP scheme for sampling from strongly log-concave distributions.
-By leveraging the Laplace method on the kernel formula, we show that the BRWP algorithm is a semi-implicit discretization of the probability flow ODE, where the score function is evaluated at the next time point and free from Brownian motion.
+By leveraging the dual expansion on the kernel formula, we show that the BRWP algorithm is a semi-implicit discretization of the probability flow ODE, where the score function is evaluated at the next time point and free from Brownian motion.
 This implicit approach enhances the robustness and stability of the sampling process.
-Moreover, since the probability flow ODE in the BRWP scheme is deterministic, we can conduct higher-order numerical analysis, which enables faster convergence by optimizing the step size, as demonstrated in our upcoming analysis.
+Moreover, since the probability flow ODE in the BRWP scheme is deterministic, we can conduct weak second-order numerical analysis, which allows us to obtain an optimal step size to achieve faster convergence, as demonstrated in our upcoming analysis.